aeslaughter/moose/framework/doc/content/utilities/MooseDocs/format.md

 a link to [google].
 The lines are generally short, except for this one which is too long.
 All of this content should wrap.

+- This is a list item, this item has a lot of content that makes it long so that it should be wrapped automatically by the format command.

+  This list also has a second paragraph.

+  - Nested, what are the chances.

 [google]: https://www.google.com